Bloombox/Swift/README.md

 - *Partner ID*: Identifies your partner account by a short string code.
 Can be found in your Bloombox Dashboard.
 - *Location ID*: Identifies the partner location for which you want to transact/interact.
 Can also be found in your Bloombox Dashboard, under the location you wish to use.

-For nearly every method in the SDK, there is an async variant that responds via callback rather than returning a response directly.
-When using the synchronous API, errors are thro wn, whether they are encountered on the client-side (for instance, a missing API key), or on the server-side (e.g. an authorization failure).
-The async API, by comparison, only th rows client-side errors, and reports server-side errors via the provided callback.

 *NOTE:* Make sure you retain the `Bloombox` client instance somewhere, or you risk the client (and associated callbacks, etc) getting de-allocated in the middle of a request:

+#### Architecture

+For nearly every method in the SDK, there is both a sync variant which returns its response directly, and an async variant that responds via callback rather than returning a response directly.
+When using the synchronous API, errors are thrown, whether they are encountered on the client-side (for instance, a missing API key), or on the server-side (e.g. an authorization failure).
+The async API, by comparison, only throws client-side errors, and reports server-side errors via the provided callback.

+Each service has an accompanying client-side error enumeration, which provides each error that may be thrown for a request before it leaves for the server.

+To make cross-location usage easy, most, if not all, methods support overriding the partner, location, or API key on a per-call basis.
+If you choose not to provide these override values, they're gathered from the `Bloombox.Settings` object instead.

 ### Shop API